nbelongg/pdfprocessor/replit.md

 # PDF Chunking & Embedding Pipeline

 ## Overview
-This project is a Streamlit-based web application for processing PDF documents from Google Drive.
-It provides a data pipeline for parsing PDFs using LlamaParse, chunking extracted text, generating embeddings with OpenAI models, and storing vectors in Pinecone for semantic search.
-The system supports batch processing, metadata enrichment from Google Sheets, deduplication, scheduled processing, multi-product/multi-startup support, and **metadata-only updates** (updating metadata for existing papers without re-parsing PDFs or regenerating embeddings), aiming to efficiently manage and make searchable document collections.
+This project is a Streamlit-based web application designed to process PDF documents from Google Drive.
+It establishes a data pipeline for parsing PDFs, chunking extracted text, generating OpenAI embeddings, and storing vectors in Pinecone for semantic search.
+The system supports batch processing, metadata enrichment from Google Sheets, deduplication, scheduled processing, multi-product/multi-startup capabilities, and efficient metadata-only updates for existing documents.
+Its primary goal is to provide an efficient and searchable document management system.

 ## User Preferences
 Preferred communication style: Simple, everyday language.